This article was last updated on 24/10/2024

 After taking advantage of carry forward, here are my top tips:

-• Don’t count investment income, savings interest, buy-to-let rental income and dividends when working out your earnings
+- Don’t count investment income, savings interest, buy-to-let rental income and dividends when working out your relevant UK earnings for the standard annual allowance.
+Subject to the tapered annual allowance?
+Then all your taxable income counts towards your threshold income.

-• Allow for the tax relief that will be added on top, when calculating your contributions.
-If you want to add £10,000 in total, for example, you only need to pay in £8,000
+- Allow for the tax relief that’ll be added on top, when calculating your contributions.
+If you want to add £10,000 in total, for example, you only need to pay in £8,000.

 Risk warning: As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.